sngular/scs-multiapi-plugin/README.md

       will be generated.
 If only one of `supplier` and `streamBridge` sections are defined, and this parameter is not defined inside it, all the publish operations defined in the YML file will be generated.
-If both `supplier` and `streamBridge` sections are defined, it`s needed to define which operations belong to each category.
+If both `supplier` and `streamBridge` sections are defined, it's necessary to define which operations belong to each category.
   - **classNamePostfix**: This parameter receives the name of the class that it's going to be generated containing the Beans.
 This parameter is optional,